Gins47/HyperledgerFabric/README.md

-# HyperledgerFabric
+# HyperledgerFabric with Raft implementation
-Sample setup of Hyperledger Fabric
+Sample setup of Hyperledger Fabric with raft implementation